JeremyLau01/Lau-Family-Recipes-Web-App/README.md

 ## Contributing

-In this section, you should provide information about how others can contribute to your project.
-This might include things like:
+- If you want to send us one of your family recipes for us to try, email us at laufamilyrecipes@gmail.com!

-- Reporting bugs and issues
+- For reporting bugs, create a new ____ Reporting bugs and issues
-- Submitting feature requests
-- Contributing code or documentation
-- Providing feedback or suggestions
+- For any feedback or suggestions, contact us at laufamilyrecipes@gmail.com
+- For any personal and business inquiries, contact me at jeremylau01@gmail.com

 ## License